rainbowmoonlight/pig-game/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game -Add an input field to the HTML where players can set the winning score, so that they can change the predefined score of 100.
 - Adding feature: A player looses his ENTIRE score when he rolls two 6 in a row.
 After that, it's the next player's turn.
-(Hint: Always save the previous dice roll in a separate variable)